lackhand/charlatan/diceThoughts.md

 # dice & danger

-A simple hack of old school dungeon crawling games based off of competent heroes and terrifying danger.
+A simple hack of old school dungeon crawling games in the veins of Into the Odd and many other hacks.

-# This is a d6-based old skool RPG
+# This is a d6-based old/nü skool RPG

 * There is a DM and the rest of you are Players with Player Characters
-* Player Characters have a slot-based inventory and things like:
-* several Titles (text describing true things about yourself and the world)
-* Attributes (which represent your resistance to various forms of peril)
-* a Level (a measure of experience and power)
+* You'll want about 8 six sided dice per player, pencils, paper, etc.
+* The characters have:
+  * Slot-based inventory & conditions
+  * Attribute scores from 1-6
+  * Levels, Level Titles & hit dice
   * a yen for treasure and for danger

 Have fun!

 # Dice always represent Danger

-An individual die that rolls a high value *hits*; sometimes we say dice that show a low value miss (but technically they just don't count at all).
+An individual die that rolls a high value *hits*; sometimes we say dice that show a low value miss (but technically they just vanish).

 Players roll _damage_ to discover how well their attack against someone else goes.
 Each hit deals damage (yay).
 Players roll _saves_ to discover how well they avoid someone else's attack.
 Each hit deals damage (boo).
 Players roll all of the dice (except for like the DM rolling on tables I guess).
-If one player tries to damage another, let the one who's _saving_ roll (it's just polite).
+If one player tries to damage another, let the one who is _saving_ roll (it's just polite).

 This doesn't have to be literal;
 sometimes a _damage roll_ counts progress on a long term project.